richchapler/AzureSolutionsDocumentation/docs/Data_Surface_GeoSpatial_AzureMaps.md

 This documentation will address solution requirements in three exercises:

-* Exercise 1: Create Web Application
+* Exercise 1: Create Application
-* Exercise 2: Generate Sample Data
+* Exercise 2: Generate Data
-* Exercise 3: Visualize Geospatial Data
+* Exercise 3: Visualize Data

 -----

-## Exercise 1: Create Web Application
+## Exercise 1: Create Application
 In this exercise, we will use Visual Studio to create a basic web application and publish to Azure.

 ### Step 1: Create Project